Sing a New Psalm:

 a caution to think before we speak

 The title of this lesson—”Set a Guard on My Mouth”—may give many people pause.
 The illustration was created by Turning to God’s Word co-founder Tami Palladino, and it captures the idea that we need God’s help to avoid saying things that we later will regret.
 There are a variety of ways that we can misspeak.
 The most serious, of course, appears in the Ten Commandments—taking God’s name in vain.
-Lesson 13 Our Help Is in the Name of Our LORD for Friday Vespers (Week I) on page 54 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers, covers the Divine Praises, which were written in reparation for blasphemy and profane language.
-We all can think of many other ways in which we engage in harmful speech.
-It’s fitting that the prayers for Sunday First Vespers focus our attention at the beginning of the week on the words that we allow to escape our lips.
+Lesson 13 Our Help Is in the Name of Our LORD for Friday Vespers Week I on page 56 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers, covers the Divine Praises, which were written in reparation for blasphemy and profane language.
+Everyone can think of many other ways in which we engage in harmful speech.
+It’s fitting that the prayers for Sunday First Vespers Week I focus our attention at the beginning of the week on the words that we allow to escape our lips.
 As each new week unfolds, it’s up to us to make wise choices regarding what we say about God and others—as well as what we say to God and others.
 In our prayer we can anticipate challenges we may face, and we can ask God to help us to maintain control over our words no matter what situations may arise in our lives.
-Click on Tami’s illustration (above right) to enlarge it.
-Her original illustration is on page 7 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Click on Tami’s illustration to enlarge it.
+The illustration also is printed on page 9 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 David’s experience in the cave

 Psalm 142 is credited to David when he was in the cave.
-This refers to an instance in the First Book of Samuel 24:1–22 in which David, hidden in a cave, refuses an opportunity to take Saul’s life in secret—even though at that time Saul was searching for David with the intent of killing him.
+This refers to an instance in the First Book of Samuel 24:1–22 in which David, hidden in a cave, refuses an opportunity to take Saul’s life in secret—even though at that time Saul was searching for David with the intent to kill him.

 religious law—you could look it up in our archives

-In Psalm 119, the Psalmist considers the decrees of the LORD to be his eternal heritage, and he’s determined to obey them.
+In Psalm 119, an unnamed Psalmist considers the decrees of the LORD his eternal heritage; he’s determined to obey them.
 To learn about the link between religious law and reality, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 encountering Jesus Christ through Scripture

-The Psalms are very personal prayers, so any Bible study based on these prayers necessarily is going to get personal.
-The questions in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers attempt to address several concerns about each Psalm.
-First, what did the original Psalmist have in mind when he composed his prayer?
+The psalms are personal prayers, so any Bible study based on these prayers necessarily is going to get personal.
+The questions in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers attempt to address several concerns about each psalm.
+First, what did the Psalmist have in mind when he composed his prayer?
 Second, what might Jesus have had in mind when he prayed the same words?
-Third, how do present-day Christians interpret these ancient prayers?
-A final thing to consider is what these words mean to us as we’re praying.
+Third, how do Christians interpret these ancient prayers?
+A final thing to consider is what these words mean to each of us as we’re praying.

-The ultimate goal of this Bible study is to increase our individual understanding of what God is communicating to us through the Psalms and what we wish to communicate back to God.
-Because of this, many of the questions ask us to think about the meaning of the Psalms in the context of our own lives, but it’s still important to focus on the facts presented in the text.
+The ultimate goal of this Bible study is to increase our individual understanding of what God is communicating to us through the psalms and what we wish to communicate back to God.
+Because of this, many of the questions ask us to consider the meaning of the psalms in the context of our own lives, but it’s still important to focus on the facts presented in the text.

 ?
 How are your prayers like the prayers of the Psalmist?